autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/launch-autoware/perception/index.md

   </figcaption>
 </figure>

-The Autoware project is large.
+The Autoware project is a large project.
 Therefore, as we manage the Autoware project, we utilize specific arguments in the launch files.
 ROS 2 offers an argument-overriding feature for these launch files.
 Please refer to [the official ROS 2 launch documentation](https://docs.ros.org/en/humble/Tutorials/Intermediate/Launch/Using-ROS2-Launch-For-Large-Projects.html#parameter-overrides) for further information.
+For instance,
-For instance, if we define an argument at the top-level launch, it will override the value on lower-level launches.
+if we define an argument at the top-level launch, it will override the value on lower-level launches.

 ## tier4_perception_component.launch.xml